Seether (song): Release

-Legacy and reception
+Reception and legacy

-In 1994, the song was number 3 in British Radio One DJ John Peel's Festive Fifty.
+In 1994, the song was ranked number three in British Radio One DJ John Peel's Festive Fifty.
 In a 2014 retrospective, music magazine Paste listed "Seether" at number 10 on their list of the 50 greatest grunge songs of all time.
 Pitchfork called it, "bubblegrunge at its finest, all guitar fuzz and pop stickiness and crackling angst animating a personification of anger that just can't be leashed.
-'I try to cram her back in my mouth,' co-frontwoman Nina Gordon sings in the verse, but she didn’t really try that hard."
+'I try to cram her back in my mouth,' co-frontwoman Nina Gordon sings in the verse, but she didn't really try that hard."

 Music video

 The video features band members Nina Gordon, Louise Post, Jim Shapiro, and Steve Lack playing the song in front of the iconic shimmering red Randolph Street Gallery building when it was located at 756 North Milwaukee Avenue in Chicago.
 The indoor shots of the band with cats roaming about were taken at Tree House Humane Society at their former location, 1212 West Carmen Street, Chicago.
-Tree House is a stray cat shelter and adoption center founded in 1971, and it operated at the West Carmen location until 2017.